devops329/devops/instruction/docker/docker.md

 ## Installation

-In order to load Docker in your development environment is to install Docker Desktop using the instructions found on [Docker's website](https://docs.docker.com/get-docker/).
+In order to load Docker in your development environment, install Docker Desktop using the instructions found on [Docker's website](https://docs.docker.com/get-docker/).
 There are installations for Mac, Windows, and Linux.
 This will install the Docker Desktop application, the docker runtime, and the Docker CLI.

 After installing Docker Desktop there are some simple tutorials that you can run through.
 Feel free to spend some time there experimenting and having fun.